MichaelT-178/BookQL-Api/README.md

 ### [Link to BookQL Website](https://michaelt-w23.github.io/bookql-website)

 ## Backup
-If the site is blocked by Cisco Umbrella, try this [link](https://bookql-api-mcp6.onrender.com/).
+If the api.bookql.com website is blocked by Cisco Umbrella, try this [link](https://bookql-api-mcp6.onrender.com/).
+It's the same as the other one, just without the domain name.

 ## Technologies Used
 - GraphQL